Skip to content

 PHPUnit

-This job runs the phpunit tests defined by your module, including Functional, FunctionalJavascript, Kernel and Unit tests.
+The phpunit jobs run the PHPUnit tests defined by your module, including Functional, FunctionalJavascript, Kernel and Unit tests.
 You have a choice of two ways that the tests can be executed:

 • Using the phpunit binary directly and running the tests in sequential mode.
 This is the default, but you can specify it using: